Prag8855/aab/content/guides/permanent-residence.md

 ### Everyone else

-There are more exceptions for...

-- Minors
-- Minors who became adults after entering Germany (§ 35 Abs.
-1 S. 2 AufenthG)
-- Retirees
-- Former German citizens (§ 38 Abs.
-1 S. 1 AufenthG)

-These exceptions are not covered in this guide.
-If they apply to you, get help from a professional.

-If other options don't apply to you, you must...
+To become a permanent resident, you must...

 - [ ] **Live in Germany for 5 years**
     Your time as a student counts, but it's divided by 2.
 For example, if you studied for 4 years, it counts as 2 years toward your [PR](/glossary/Niederlassungserlaubnis).
+After 5 years in Germany, you can also [become a German citizen](#citizenship).
 - [ ] **Speak B1 German**
     You can understand what people say when they talk in a simple language about certain topics.[^14]
 - [ ] **Support yourself**